-Foster children and foster adults that are living with an applicant or assisted family are considered household members but not family members.
+Foster children and foster adults who are living with an applicant or who have been approved by the CCHA to live with a participant family are considered household members but not family members.
 The income of foster children/adults is not counted in family annual income, and foster children/adults do not qualify for a dependent deduction [24 CFR 5.603; HUD-50058 IB, p.
 13].

 A foster child is a child that is in the legal guardianship or custody of a state, county, or private adoption or foster care agency, yet is cared for by foster parents in their own homes, under some kind of short-term or long-term foster care arrangement with the custodial agency.
 A foster child or foster adult may be allowed to reside in the unit if their presence would not result in a violation of HQS space standards according to 24 CFR 982.401.